toufiqism/PeekDetector/README.md

 1. Grant SYSTEM_ALERT_WINDOW permission from system settings
 2. Check if app has overlay permission in Settings > Apps > Special Access
 3. Restart the service after granting permission

+### Detection Counter Not Updating

+1. Ensure detection service is running
+2. Check that Room database is properly initialized
+3. Restart the app to refresh the database connection
+4. Check logcat for database errors

+### Reports Not Showing Data

+1. Ensure detections have been recorded (counter > 0)
+2. Check selected time period (Weekly/Monthly/Yearly)
+3. Verify current date/time settings on device
+4. Try clearing and re-recording a detection

 ## Contributing